PixelAndPotion/arilab/README.md

 ## Scoring

 Each challenge has a set of required concepts.
-Your answer is checked for keyword matches — you don't need exact wording, you need to demonstrate you understand the core issue.
+Your answer is checked for keyword matches

 | Grade | Criteria | Points |
 |---|---|---|